aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 E.g. to find the factors of 26, and not make use of knowledge of primes
 - *Found*: 1 &times; 26
-- Searching from 2 to 25: Does 2 divide 26?
+- Searching between 1 and 26: Does 2 divide 26?
 Yes, and 26 &div; 2 = 13
 - *Found*: 2 &times; 13
-- Searching from 3 to 12: Does 3 divide 26?
+- Searching between 2 and 13: Does 3 divide 26?
 No. Does 4 divide 26?
 No.
 Does 5 divide 26?
 No. 6?
 No. 7?
 No. 8?
 No. 9?
 No. 10?
 No. 11?
 No. 12?
 No.
-- No factor was found between 3 and 12, so search ends.
+- No factor was found between 2 and 13, so search ends.

 So set of factors of 26 is: {1, 26, 2, 13}, or {1, 2, 13, 26}